 —Raymond Williams

-Culture is the set of learned behaviours, beliefs, traditions, values, norms and artefacts that shape the identity and interactions of a particular community.
+In essence, culture is the set of learned behaviours, beliefs, traditions, values, norms and artefacts that shape the identity and interactions of a particular community.

 Yet, the definition of culture varies across academic disciplines.
-Each field contributes its perspective to understanding culture.
+Each field contributes its own perspective to understanding culture.

 Here is a brief overview: